WolfeComputerServices/Edio/README.md

 # Edio
-Commonwealth Charter Academy (CCA) Edio "enhacnments
+Commonwealth Charter Academy (CCA) Edio "enhancements

 This is a set of java classes, programs and servlets used to gether information from the CCA Edio about student schedule.
 I wrote it for two reasons: